 Places We’ve Spotted Nashville Celebrities

-In addition to these locations, check out the other places that have been mentioned in the Comments below!
+In addition to these locations, be sure to check out the other places that have been mentioned in the Comments below!

-- Hole-in-the-wall pubs like One Stop Cafe in Franklin, Bunganut Pig in Franklin, Puckett’s Grocery/Restaurant in Franklin & Leipers Fork
+- Hole-in-the-wall pubs like Bunganut Pig in Franklin, and Puckett’s Grocery/Restaurant in Franklin, downtown Nashville, and Leipers Fork

-- Movie theaters (Franklin Cinema, Thoroughbred 21 in Cool Springs, 100 Oaks/Regal Hollywood 27 in Nashville)
+- Movie theaters (Franklin Cinema, AMC Thoroughbred 20 in Cool Springs, 100 Oaks/Regal Hollywood Stadium 27 in Nashville)

-- Restaurants (La Hacienda in Franklin, Pancake Pantry in Nashville, Dotson’s in Franklin, Loveless Cafe in Franklin, Golden Corral in Cool Springs)
+- Restaurants (Nacho’s Mexican restaurant in Franklin, Pancake Pantry in Nashville, Loveless Cafe in Franklin)

-- Snack shops (Smoothie King in Cool Springs, Starbucks in Franklin)
+- Snack shops (Smoothie King in Cool Springs, Starbucks in downtown Franklin)

 - Churches (they say that the singing in most Nashville churches is so good because of all the professional singers filling the seats and singing in the choir!)

-- Hockey games (Predators at the Gaylord Entertainment Center)
+- Hockey games (Predators at the Bridgestone Arena)